 The Reclining Buddha Statue is 32 meters long and has a majestic appearance.

-Outside the pagoda is a campus with many ornamental trees, many tall old trees, a shady orchard and a beautiful lake.
-With great historical values and unique architecture, Vinh Trang Pagoda was recognised as a national historical and cultural relic in 1984, becoming a tourist destination in Tien Giang that attracts a large number of tourists from all over to visit and admire.
+Outside the pagoda is a campus with many ornamental trees, many tall old trees, a shady orchard, and a beautiful lake.
+With great historical value and unique architecture, Vinh Trang Pagoda was recognized as a national historical and cultural relic in 1984, becoming a tourist destination in Dong Thap that attracts many visitors from all over to visit and admire.

 Source: collected by An